simonw 5 months ago

 - I am more than willing to believe that lots of wrongdoing is enabled by the actions of unions, I just think that a policy allowing problem officers to resign with a clean record rather than be investigated is not solely motivated by union pressure.

-• chaps an hour ago
+• chaps 5 months ago

-• jl6 4 hours ago
+• jl6 5 months ago

 Why?
 Most police spend their time keeping the peace and catching bad guys.
 That seems an intrinsically rewarding activity.
 No need to posit any character flaw to explain why someone would want to do that.
 Maybe you are thinking “power over other people” is the issue, but I think most cops see that as a necessary tool rather than the chief reward.

-• darioush 4 hours ago
+• darioush 5 months ago

 This is not the problem.